Staining Concrete Floor Basics

 This back patio is an example of how vibrant and stunning the overall design looks with a border,

-might be custom scoring patterns that are stained a variety of colors by hand.
-Detailed work
+Examples of these might be custom scoring patterns that are stained a variety of colors by hand.

 Staining Concrete Floor Basics - Designs and Patterns